justijndepover/laravel-inbox/readme.md

 ## Usage
 The application will expose an endpoint at `/inbox`.

 By default, the package only works if your application environment is not set to production.
-You can change this behaviour by overwriting the `config('inbox.enabled')` setting.
+You can change this behaviour by overwriting the `inbox.enabled` setting.

 ## Authorization
 The `/inbox` endpoint is available to everyone.
 If you'd like to protect this route, you can do so by registering the following gate.